Updated November 2018:

 So cutting straight to the chase, we booked a shopping tour with a kiwi woman named Suzy Fewtrell.
 She moved to Shanghai when Air NZ started flying here because her husband was a pilot.
-They loved it so much that he left the company to stay and Suzy set up her business for western shoppers who want all the donkey work done for them.
+They loved it so much that he left the company to stay here and Suzy set up her business for western shoppers who want all the donkey work done for them.

 It was winter when we were there so the market was all about cashmere coats and suits.
 It was a veritable wonderland.
-Suzy and her team of guides have relationships with select vendors that they have worked out excellent, pre-bartered prices with and have had a NZ tailor come and check out the quality of their work.
-I was a bit sceptical that the prices might include a kick-back for Suzy so didn’t pay too much attention to her list of vendors at first and turned in circles like a music box ballerina and headed off in the direction of a stunning red cashmere number with a page from Vogue pinned to the front to show me how on trend it was for winter.
+MJ and her team of guides have relationships with select vendors that they have worked out excellent, pre-bartered prices with and have had a NZ tailor come and check out the quality of their work.
+I was a bit sceptical that the prices might include a kick-back for MJ so didn’t pay too much attention to her list of vendors at first and turned in circles like a music box ballerina and headed off in the direction of a stunning red cashmere number with a page from Vogue pinned to the front to show me how on trend it was for winter.

 Thinking back now, the price wasn’t too bad (around NZ$160), but I couldn’t budge them on price so left it.
 In the end I found a lime green cashmere coat, fully lined and in a cape shape with buttons pulling a high neck together for about $120.
 I can’t wait for winter and it’s only barely summer!
-Suzy’s pre-arranged prices are definitely better than we non-bartery-type shoppers can get and she is also on hand to help with any bargaining that you might want to try at other vendors.
+MJ’s pre-arranged prices are definitely better than we non-bartery-type shoppers can get and they are also on hand to help with any bargaining that you might want to try at other vendors.
 She also speaks the language which is helpful when trying to negotiate.

 I bought two 100% silk ties, two scarves, three pairs of cuff links, a belt and that coat for less than $200.
 Stoked.
 Back to the bus we went and compared purchases.
 Two of our group had coats being made overnight that were duly delivered to the hotel at 8.30am the next day, all fitted and lined.